What are Collectables and Personal Use Assets?

 Risks of SMSF Collectable and Personal Use Assets

-Investing in collectables must solely enhance retirement savings.
+Investing in collectables must solely enhance retirement savings and comply with SMSF collectables rules.
 Violating the sole purpose test can result in the super fund being taxed at the highest marginal tax rate, losing compliance status, and exposing individual trustees to civil and criminal penalties, including fines and imprisonment.
 Corporate trustees face even higher penalties.

 Proper storage and insurance of collectables can be costly, reducing the overall return on investment.
 Valuing these assets can also be subjective, leading to potential disputes with the ATO, which may affect an SMSF’s compliance and tax status.